NeuralNoise/vk-geo-collector/README.md

 ```sh
 php artisan vk-geo-collector:update 0
 ```
-This command will query VK for Worldwide Countries / Regions / Cities, and insert into database.
+This command will query VK for Worldwide Countries / Cities on desired languande (zero as param), then insert these data into database.
-If local pair id-title is identical, this pair will be skipped (useful for updating the local database).
+If local pair id-title is identical, this pair will be skipped (useful for update-checks the local database).

 ### Languages: